Bizarre twist in crash that killed golf team

 The Mexican Federation of Golf posted an online note of condolence to the loved ones of Mauricio Sanchez.

-A memorial was set up Wednesday at the course near campus where the team practices, with flowers, golf balls and a handmade sign.
+A memorial was set up on Wednesday at the course near campus where the team practises, with flowers, golf balls and a handmade sign.

 "We met here exactly at this table," said Maddy Russell, 20, of Hobbs.
 "He was my heart."

-The mourners released around 100 blue and orange balloons into the cold whipping wind of eastern New Mexico, and they soon disappeared into the horizon.
+The mourners released about 100 blue and orange balloons into the cold, whipping wind of eastern New Mexico, and they soon disappeared into the horizon.

-The university said on Twitter that counseling and religious services was available on campus.
+The university said on Twitter that counselling and religious services were available on campus.

-The teams had been taking part in a golf tournament at Midland College, about 315 miles (505 kilometers) west of Dallas.
+The teams had been taking part in a golf tournament at Midland College, about 505km west of Dallas.

 - AP